bawz/mobilzr/readme.md

 	</script>

 ##Breakpoints
 Breakpoints are how mobilzr determins when to add which class.
 Breakpoints are simple javascript objects with two properties.
 Here are the default breakpoints.
+(These work perfect with iPhone and iPad.)

 	{'class' : 'desktop', 'width' : '>1200'}
 	{'class' : 'tablet', 'width' : '>760'}